LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="OneTouchLoginOTPVerification-put-">One Touch OTP Verification (PUT)</h4>
  This API is used to verify the otp for One Touch Login.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/one-touch-login/one-touch-otp-verification/)

 ```java